 Wholesale changes were made to the Lotto Plus games in September 2018, including an increase in the Lotto Plus 1 jackpot to €1 million.
 New prize tiers were added to the Plus 1 and Plus 2 draws, starting with a prize of two free Daily Million entries for matching two balls and the Bonus.
 The 2 + Bonus prize in the main Lotto draw was also changed to offer two free entries to a future Daily Million with Plus draw.
 The cost of entering Lotto Plus increased at the same time.
 It went from €0.50 per line to €1 per line, meaning the minimum cost of entry for Lotto with Plus increased to €6 (for two lines).

 The jackpot regularly climbs past €10 million and has been known to get as high as €19 million.
 In January 2022, after more than 60 draws without a winner, new rules were introduced to ensure it would be won more regularly.
 The top prize now has to be won in the fifth draw after it has reached its cap.

-Irish Lotto Draw Schedule
+Irish Lotto Draw

-How to Play and Win Irish Lotto
+How to Win Irish Lotto